dev-nyro/atenex-services/reranker-service/full_codebase.md

             init_log.error("Failed to load CrossEncoder model.", error_message=str(e), exc_info=True)

     async def _predict_scores_async(self, query_doc_pairs: List[Tuple[str, str]]) -> List[float]:
-        """
-        Performs model prediction asynchronously in a thread pool.
-        Uses TOKENIZER_WORKERS from settings.
-        """
         if not self.is_ready() or SentenceTransformerRerankerAdapter._model is None: logger.error("Reranker model not loaded or not ready for prediction.") raise RuntimeError("Reranker model is not available for prediction.")